 Here is a helpful video demonstrating using the plugin called iframe by webvitality.
-From 1.12 - 2.05 you're shown how to install the plugin and then how to paste your embedded iframe into your page.
-You will not need to use the plugin's shortcode, you can simply paste your copied embedded iframe into a new text box section.
+From 1.12 - 2.05, the video shows you how to install the plugin and paste your embedded iframe into your page.
+You will not need to use the plugin's shortcode; you can paste your copied embedded iframe into a new text box section.

 Other information about the iframe

-The iframe will only every display your schedule and events.
-Nothing else from your page will be included, which is why banner images, buttons, and the footer are not carried across.
+The iframe will only display your schedule and events.
+It doesn't include banner images, buttons, the footer or any other additional edits on your page.

-If you wish to pre-filter what is displayed in your iframe, you can read how to do so here.
+If you wish to pre-filter your iframe, you can read how to do so here.

-If you have any issues with how your iframe is rendering on the page, this is most likely due to another element on the page interfering with the code.
+If you have any issues with your iframe's appearance on the page, it is most likely due to another element interfering with the code.
 We recommend getting in touch with your website manager to troubleshoot further.